stridecolossus/JOVE/doc/blog/part 2 - triangle demo/pipeline.md

 ## Pipeline Builder

-Configuration of the pipeline is probably the largest and most complex aspect of creating a Vulkan application (in terms of the amount of code required).
+Configuration of the pipeline is probably the largest and most complex aspect of creating a Vulkan application (in terms of the amount of supporting functionality that is required).

 Our goals for configuration of the pipeline are:
-1. Apply sensible default information for the optional pipeline stages to reduce the amount of boiler-plate for a given application.
+1. Apply sensible defaults for the optional pipeline stages to reduce the amount of boiler-plate for a given application.
 2. Implement a fluid interface for pipeline construction.

 Obviously we start with a builder: